pachecoka/spring-webflux-study/reactive-programming.md

 That means that if you have 200 concurrent requests on your application, you will have each request a thread assigned to it.
 This brings a huge problem for concurrency, because if you have more concurrent requests than your thread pool, requests will start to hang until another processing thread is free.

-Here's a diagram which shows threads being stacked on waiting the databse for a response:
+Here's a diagram which shows threads being stacked on waiting the database for a response:

 ![Threads Waiting Database Response Example Diagram](static/diagrams/threads_waiting.png)